opensearch-project/dashboards-observability/server/adaptors/integrations/__data__/repository/aws_rds/info/README.md

 AWS RDS integration includes dashboards, visualizations, queries, and index mapping to help you manage and monitor your database services more effectively.

 ### Dashboards
+The Dashboard uses the index alias `logs-aws-rds` for shortening the index name - be advised.

 ![](../static/dashboard_rds1.png)